gearglow/ReptiliaWithATwist/The List.md

 _Take off and nuke it from orbit,_ Janet said, with the feeling of ice-water trickling across Elysia's scalp. _Rowena left you the original recipe, so you can fry this one but good._

-"Janet says I've got instructions on making a new Diadem," Elysia informed the others.
+_Kentucky-Fried Horcrux, huh?_ "Janet says I've got instructions on making a new Diadem," Elysia informed the others.
 "Let's wipe this abomination from the face of the planet."

 > To Do:
 >